Eric Thames: Toronto Blue Jays

 Due to his quadriceps injury, Thames fell in the 2008 MLB draft.
 Initially projected to be selected in the first three rounds, the Toronto Blue Jays selected him in the seventh round, with the 219th overall selection.
 Thames signed with the Blue Jays and had surgery to repair the torn muscle.
 He began his professional career with the Dunedin Blue Jays of the Class A-Advanced Florida State League in 2009, where he hit .313 with three home runs and 38 runs batted in (RBIs) in 52 games.
 His playing time was limited by recurring difficulty with the quadriceps injury, and he also played rehab games for the Gulf Coast League Blue Jays of the Rookie-level Gulf Coast League later that year.
-Thames spent the 2010 season with the New Hampshire Fisher Cats of the Class AA Eastern League.
+Thames spent the 2010 season with the New Hampshire Fisher Cats of the Double-A Eastern League.
 He hit 27 home runs for the Fisher Cats with 104 RBIs.
-He began the 2011 season with the Las Vegas 51s of the Class AAA Pacific Coast League (PCL).
+He began the 2011 season with the Las Vegas 51s of the Triple-A Pacific Coast League (PCL).
 In 32 games for Las Vegas, Thames batted .342 with six home runs and 30 RBIs.

 Thames made his MLB debut on May 18, 2011, against the Tampa Bay Rays, recording his first career hit and RBI, driving in second baseman Aaron Hill.
 Thames also recorded his first career walk and run scored in that game.
 Thames hit his first career double against the Houston Astros on May 21.
 On June 3, Thames was optioned to Las Vegas to make room for the return of Adam Lind.
 On June 23, he was recalled to Toronto.
 On June 29, Thames hit his first career home run off Pittsburgh Pirates starter Paul Maholm.
 Thames played 95 games for the Blue Jays in 2011, finishing with a .262 batting average, 12 home runs, and 37 RBIs.

 The Blue Jays had Thames and Travis Snider compete for a role on their roster in spring training in 2012.
 Thames made the Blue Jays Opening Day roster and appeared in 46 games for the Blue Jays, in which he hit .243 with three home runs and 11 RBIs.
-The Blue Jays then sent Thames to Las Vegas.
+The Blue Jays sent Thames to Las Vegas in late May.
 He batted .330 for Las Vegas after the demotion.

 Seattle Mariners

 On July 31, 2012, the Blue Jays traded Thames to the Seattle Mariners for pitcher Steve Delabar.
-He batted .220 in 40 games for the Mariners.
+Thames made a notable running catch for the first out in Félix Hernández's perfect game on August 15.
+Thames batted .220 in 40 games for the Mariners.

 Before the 2013 season, the Mariners signed outfielders Raúl Ibañez and Jason Bay.
-The team optioned Thames to the Tacoma Rainiers of the PCL during spring training.
+The team optioned Thames to the Triple-A Tacoma Rainiers during spring training.
 He batted .295 in 57 games for Tacoma.
-On June 22, the Mariners designated Thames for assignment in order to clear room on the 40-man roster for the return of Franklin Gutiérrez from the 60-day disabled list.
+On June 22, the Mariners designated Thames for assignment to clear room on the 40-man roster for the return of Franklin Gutiérrez from the 60-day disabled list.